 Purple gold is a precious metal noted for its vibrant purple color.
-More precisely, purple gold is an alloy of pure yellow gold mixed with aluminum and (sometimes) traces of other metals.
+More precisely, purple gold is an alloy of pure gold mixed with aluminum and (sometimes) traces of other metals.

 Quick Navigation